your-tools/tsrc/docs/index.md

 * None on the many existing solutions did fully match our needs (see the [FAQ](faq.md) for more details)

-In addition, `tsrc` has some support for interaction with `GitLab` and makes handling merge requests from the command line possible.

 # Installing tsrc

 `tsrc` is compatible with **Python 3.6** or higher.